LucasCzerny/scampy/examples/README.md

 ## Handwriting MNIST

-This project includes a gui application where you can draw digits and then let the neural network classify them.
+This project includes a gui application where you can draw digits and let the neural network classify them.

 ### Demo